aws-samples/aws-appsync-calorie-tracker-workshop/4_frontend_app/README.md

 $ amplify init
 ```

 Follow the onscreen questions.
-We'll be using Javascript as our language and Vue as the Framework.
-You'll also need to change the value of the 3 questions.
-See below:
+- Choose default editor: `Choose anything`
+- Choose the type of app that you're building: `javascript`
+- What javascript framework are you using: `vue`
+- Source Directory Path: `src`
+- Distribution Directory Path: `www`
+- Build Command: `npm run build`
+- Start Command: `npm start`
+- Do you want to use an AWS profile?: `Yes`

 ![Screenshot-1](../images/readme-1.png)

-Once this stage is done and after you've chosen the AWS Profile you'd like to use for this project, Amplify will sync between the project to the cloud.
+After you've chosen the AWS Profile you'd like to use for this project, Amplify will sync between the project to the cloud.
 ![Screenshot-2](../images/readme-2.png)